expo/appjs24-workflows-workshop-lessons/04-intro-config-plugins.md

 🏃**Try it.** Open the app, leave the app, long press on the icon.
 Do you get a quick action?

-3. Run `npx @expo/fingerprint@latest fingerprint.json`.
-Did it change?
+3. Run `npx @expo/fingerprint@latest ./ fingerprint.json`.
+Are there any changes?

 ## Exercise 2.
 More capabilities via config plugins